 Can the good Sikh doctor help a troubled boy and his jerk father, played by Gerard Butler, or is it all a Sikh joke?
 Gerard Butler plays a jerk recruiter / father, Dane Jensen, in "A Family Man," a movie written by a former recruiter himself, Bill Dubuque.

-In this case, Butler plays a busy, amoral recruiting executive at a firm that with an end justifies the means ethic.
+In this case, Butler plays a busy, amoral recruiting executive at a firm with an end justifies the means ethic.
 That means he has little time for his wife or family, unless it means sexual favors for him.

 “A am a headhunter.
 I am the purest form of salesman alive.
 I sail the American dream.
 I make money out of thin air, smoke.
 I stand on the shoulders of giants.
 The hardest of hardened salesmen.
 Bible salesmen.
 (Unintelligible).
 We are a wolf pack of commission sales jockeys - working 70 hours a week without a net.
 The repo man and a grocery store.
 This job is a desk, a phone, a chair, and your ass.”